Robeson County police officer hospitalized after being beaten while making arrest

 ROBESON COUNTY, N.C.
 (WTVD) -- A Robeson County police officer had to be airlifted to the hospital overnight Saturday after being beaten during an arrest.

-According to Rowland Police Chief Hubert B. Graham, Officer Michael Sale, 27, responded to a disturbance call in the area of Benton Court when he began struggling with Jamel Alphonso Rogers.
+According to Rowland Police Chief Hubert B. Graham, Officer Michael Sales, 27, responded to a disturbance call in the area of Benton Court when he began struggling with Jamel Alphonso Rogers.

 ABC-affiliate WPDE reported a bystander recorded the incident on a cellphone and went live on Facebook.
 According to the video, the fight lasted nearly 11 minutes.